ApGa/pong_ml/README.md

 numpy
 pygame

 **Approach:**
 The general approach is to use an AI that is calculates the position of the ball relative to the paddle to generate data points per frame.
 This dataset is then used to train a neural network to play the game by trying to mimic this AI.

 **Purpose:**
 This project does not really have any practical purpose as finds a more computationally expensive approximation to a function we already know the form of.
-Rather, this project serves as an educational environment to implement and test out various machine learning algorithms.
+Rather, this project serves as an environment to implement and test out various machine learning algorithms for educational purposes.

 **Usage/Instructions:**
 The game can be run in 4 ways: